jan-dh/md-blog/src/pages/sketch-tailwind/index.md

 export default theme;
 ```

-Notice the export at the bottom.
+Notice the `export default theme;` at the bottom.
 This let's us import the theme file in to the `tailwind.js`  configuration file, like so:

 ```javascript
 import theme from './theme';